packedapp/packedtmp/modules/packed/src/main/java/app/packed/namespace/Overview.md

 - WebServer : Application|?, KDL
 - Config : Application|All
 - JDBC : Some Container|Down | All
 // renames are very very common.
+(NamespaceTranslation?)
 /// EventBus -> Translate one event to another.
 /// WebServer -> Prefix one namespace with a name and attach to other (
 /// config - rewrite root